Jakob Johann von Uexküll: The Debate on Uexküll's Involvement with National Socialism

-Following the publication of Sprengers and Schnödls book, there have been discussions about Uexkülls role in the early 1930s.
+Following the publication of Sprenger and Schnödl's book, there have been discussions about Uexkülls role in the early 1930s.
 As Sprenger and Schnödl show, there are no reliable historical sources for many of the assumptions that have been used to defend Uexküll.
 These anecdotes are taken from a biography of Uexküll written by his wife, Gudrun von Uexküll, in 1964.
 This book defends Uexküll against all accusations, but does not give any reliable sources or references.
-For example, Carlos Brentari refers to Uexkülls autobiographical book of personal reminiscences, Nie geschaute Welten (Worlds never seen).
+For example, Carlo Brentari refers to Uexkülls autobiographical book of personal reminiscences, Nie geschaute Welten (Worlds never seen).
 Brentari argues that in this book, Uexküll wrote favorably of the Russian Jews and the Baroness Rothschild.
 He even states that the book officially banned from display in bookshop windows.
 This assumption has turned out wrong: The book is not listed on any of the National Socialist's lists of banned books.
 And, contrary to Brentari, Uexküll takes up the idea of the Jews as "parasitic plants" which only grow where they belong.
 As Sprenger writes: "This rhetoric already holds the germ of the idea that the host must rid itself of this parasite, despite all sympathies he may harbor for individual members of the alien race, and thus end the supposed abuse of his hospitality.
 It is precisely because the Jewish population is understood as a parasite that it can, in Uexküll's representation, be so easily expelled: transplanted elsewhere, it will be able to live just as well; but there, too, it may also spread parasitically."